cosmos/cosmos/GOVERNANCE_DOC.md

 ```
   // PSEUDOCODE //
-  /* Check if TxClaimDeposit is valid.
+  /* Check if TxGovClaimDeposit is valid.
 If vote never started and MaxDepositPeriod is reached or if vote started and        proposal was accepted, return deposit */

-  upon receiving txClaimDeposit from sender do
+  upon receiving txGovClaimDeposit from sender do
     // check if proposal is correctly formatted.
 Includes fee payment.

-    if !correctlyFormatted(txClaimDeposit) then
+    if !correctlyFormatted(txGovClaimDeposit) then
       throw

     else
-      if !exists(txClaimDeposit.ProposalID) then
+      if !exists(txGovClaimDeposit.ProposalID) then
         // There is no proposal for this proposalID

         throw

       else
-        retrieve depositorsList from txClaimDeposit.ProposalID
+        retrieve depositorsList from txGovClaimDeposit.ProposalID

         if sender is not in depositorsList then